3 Idiots (soundtrack): Background

-Tracks
+Track listing

+All lyrics written by Swanand Kirkire, all music composed by Shantanu Moitra.
+Remixes composed and arranged by DJ A-Myth and Darshan.

 Release

 A unique promotional activity was conducted for the film, with its music being launched on the internet instead of a grand event for the music release.
 On 27 November 2009, the makers of the film released the audio on the official website of the film, idiotsacademy.com, and in addition, the cast and crew members organised a video chat for the fans.
 Though Aamir Khan initially disapproved the idea of a low-key music launch, he felt that the unique promotion may work in favour of the film.
 Song promos were aired in television channels and online streaming sites during December 2009, prior to the film's release.
 T-Series purchased the music rights of the film at an amount of ₹120 million, while initial reports falsely slated that Sony Music had gained acquisition for the marketing of the film's soundtrack.
 The company released the audio CDs for purchasing online on the day of its music launch, and later released it in stores, which had a 22-page booklet of stills from the film and song lyrics and credits in tri-fold cover.

 A two-sided vinyl LP record-disc format was released by T-Series during mid-2010, included the seven tracks with a remix in each side of the record-disc.
 In addition, the track "Kaise Mujhe" composed by A. R. Rahman for Ghajini (2008), which also had Aamir Khan in the lead, and the same music company distributed the album, was featured in the B-side of the LP record.
 The songs were attached with the "Premium" and "Collector's Edition" discs launched by Reliance Big Home Video during early-October and late-November 2010.
 In April 2021, Zee Music Company acquired the rights and re-released the soundtrack in streaming and digital music platforms.